 Which meant that my almost 100% of my traffic came from purely informational keywords.
-As you’ll learn in this chapter, stemming from informational searches are typically hard to convert into paying customers.
+As you’ll learn in this chapter, visitors stemming from informational searches are tough to convert into paying customers.

 But there’s good news…

-Fortunately — with a little bit of research — you can easily find keywords that actual buyers use to search.
+Fortunately, with the right process, you can easily find keywords that buyers use to search.